-II.
+III.
 Foreign Relations

-- 11. CPSU General Secretary Brezhnev paid an "unofficial friendly" visit to Yugoslavia, 22nd-25th September, 1971.
+CPSU General Secretary Brezhnev paid an "unofficial, 19. friendly" visit to Yugoslavia, 22nd-25th September, 1971.
 The visit, which took place at Soviet initiative, was the logical consequence of Brezhnev's expression of readiness, in his 30th March speech at the 24th CPSU Congress, to improve relations between the two States and also between the two Parties.
-The joint statement(1) issued at the conclusion of the Brezhnev visit pledges increased Yugoslav-Soviet co-operation on both the government and party levels. - 12.
-The principal achievement, from the Yugoslav standpoint, was the reference, in the joint statement, to the principles set out in the Belgrade Declaration of 1955 (sovereignty and non-interference) and the Moscow Statement and Declaration of 1956 (separate roads to socialism)(2).
-The Yugoslavs are now cautiously hopeful that some of the tension has been removed following a long period of strained relations between the two countries.
-It must be pointed out, however, that although Brezhnev sought to imply in one speech that there was no such thing as "the doctrine of limited sovereignty", he also took the line that Yugoslavia was a member of the Communist world (rather than a neutral country), thus implying a legitimate Soviet interest in developments there. - 13.
-The joint statement seems to open perspectives for expanded information and cultural exchanges "on the basis of reciprocity" and also for increased economic co-operation.
-However, high Yugoslav officials have indicated that it is too early to judge the results of the Brezhnev visit, and that one should wait several months to see whether the Soviet leaders are indeed prepared to implement the commitments they subscribed to in the joint statement.
-These officials thought that the significance of the visit was to be found in the fact that it had taken place and that this was an indication of the desire of the USSR to improve its position in Europe generally. - 14.
-For the Soviets, the visit appears to have achieved the principal aim of halting the deterioration in Yugoslav-Soviet relations which dates from the August 1968 invasion of Czechoslovakia.
+The joint statement(1) issued at the conclusion of the Brezhnev visit pledges increased Yugoslav-Soviet co-operation on both the government and party levels.

+The principal achievement, from the Yugoslav stand-20. point, was the reference, in the joint statement, to the principles set out in the Belgrade Declaration of 1955 (sovereignty and non-interference) and the Moscow Statement and Declaration of 1956 (separate roads to socialism)(2).
+The Yugoslavs are now cautiously hopeful that some of the tension has been removed following a long period of strained relations between the two countries(3).

+21. The joint statement seems to open perspectives for expanded information and cultural exchanges "on the basis of reciprocity" and also for increased economic co-operation (see paragraphs 15 through 17).
+However, high Yugoslav officials have indicated that it is too early to judge the results of the Brezhnev visit, and that one should wait several months to see whether the Soviet leaders are indeed prepared to implement the commitments they subscribed to in the joint These officials thought that the significance of statement. the visit was to be found in the fact that it had taken place and that this was an indication of the desire of the USSR to improve its position in Europe generally.

+(1) See Soviet and East European Documentation, No. 6.
+(2) Ibid, No. 3.
+(3) See POLADS(71)57, dated 10th August, 1971.
+NATO CONFIDENTIAL (2) (3) -5-6-

+22. For the Soviets, the visit appears to have achieved the principal aim of halting the deterioration in Yugoslav-Soviet relations which dates from the August 1968 invasion of Czechoslovakia.
 Brezhnev took full advantage of the opportunity to state his views directly to Yugoslav audiences (as for example in his speech to the factory workers in Zemun).
-In

-See Soviet and East European Documentation, No. 6.
-See Soviet and East European Documentation, No. 3.

-EN LECTURE PUBLIQUE

-- PUBLIC DISCLOSED/MISE

-DECLASSIFIED/DECLASSIFIEE

-their contacts with Yugoslavs at various levels, the members of the Soviet Delegation had a chance to take the temperature of the country and perhaps to draw some conclusions about its stability and unity following the passing of Tito.
+In their contacts with Yugoslavs at various levels, the members of the Soviet delegation had a chance to take the temperature of the country and perhaps to draw some conclusions about its stability and unity following the passing of Tito.